Microsoft's Xbox to sell music, goes mobile

 The U.S. software corporation has been trying for years to make a living-room entertainment hub of its Xbox, which has sold 67 million units since it launched in 2005.
 Now, the company is trying to expand the Xbox's entertainment menu and hook it up to "companion" mobile devices as a way to boost sales of its seven-year old console.

 On Monday, it also announced Internet browsing will be made available on Xboxes, including through voice recognition in a nod to the popular "Siri" function on the newest iPhones.
-And it talked about plans to sell cloud-based music a la Apple's iTunes or Amazon.com Inc (AMZN.O).
+And it talked about plans to sell cloud-based music a la Apple's iTunes or Amazon.com Inc.

 Wedbush Securities' Michael Pachter deemed "SmartGlass" a nice feature -- especially how it turned devices into TV remotes -- but added it wasn't clear how essential it will become.